Saint Petersburg State University of Architecture and Civil Engineering: Educational activities

-The university has about 10,000 students, 117 classrooms, 28 teaching laboratories located in 55 specially equipped classrooms, and five educational and computer centers.
+The university has about 10,000 students, 117 classrooms, 28 teaching laboratories located in 55 classrooms, and five educational and computer centers.
 It has 638 teachers, including 420 with academic degrees and titles, one member of Russian Academy of Architecture and Construction Sciences (RAACS), as well as five corresponding members and seven councilors of the Academy.
 There are seven faculties and 48 departments.
-Along with the pre-existing ones (construction, architecture, operation of vehicles), in recent years it has expanded to new areas of training (combined heat and power, metrology, standardization and certification, management, urban planning, land management and inventories, and others).
 It offers bachelor's and master's degrees in 26 major professional educational programs and 17 postgraduate programs of additional vocational training.
-Throughout its history, the university has trained about 70,000 specialists, including about 2,000 foreign students from more than 50 countries.
+Throughout its history, the university has trained about 70,000 specialists.

-It partners with government of several countries to provide scholarship opportunities for students especially from Africa and Asia.
-Currently there are a couple of Africans from Nigeria, Congo, Rwanda etc studying at the university.